auanasgheps/snapraid-aio-script/README.md

 _Optional: install markdown `apt install python-markdown` and curl `apt install curl` .
 You can skip this step since the script will check and install missing packages for you._

+1. Download the latest version from [Releases](https://github.com/auanasgheps/snapraid-aio-script/releaseshttps://github.com/auanasgheps/snapraid-aio-script/releases)
-1. Download the zip and extract wherever you prefer e.g. `/usr/sbin/snapraid`
+2. Extract the archive wherever you prefer
+   - e.g. `/usr/sbin/snapraid`
-2. Give executable rights to the main script - `chmod +x snapraid-aio-script.sh`
+3. Give executable rights to the main script
+   - `chmod +x snapraid-aio-script.sh`
-3. Open the config file and add your email address
+4. Open the config file and add your email address
-4. Make other changes to the config file as required
+5. Make other changes to the config file as required.
+   - Every config is documented, but defaults are pretty resonable, so don't change what you don't know.
-5. Schedule the script execution time
+6. Schedule the script execution.
+   - I recommend running the script daily.

 It is tested on OMV5, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.